humdrum-tools/vhv-documentation/interface/musicxml/index.md

 {% include warning.html
 	content="The graphical notation editing commands cannot be used when MusicXML data is loaded into the text editor, since these commands operate on Humdrum data only."
 %}

+## Conversion of MusicXML data into Humdrum ##

+If MusicXML data is displayed in the text editor, you can use the Edit menu option "Convert to Humdrum" to convert the MusicXML data into Humdrum data, which replaces the MusicXML data in the text editor.

 ## Embedding tandem interpretations ##